 - We work, but it never gives permanent satisfaction.

-Question: How has God taught you spiritual lessons through physical things?
+Tell me what you think: How has God taught you spiritual lessons through physical things?
 To leave a comment, just click here.